-On May 10th, San Diego Consumers’ Action Network joined without untold thousands of other consumer groups and individuals to protect the FCC’s proposed repeal of the Obama-era Net Neutrality protections.
+On May 10th, San Diego Consumers’ Action Network joined with untold millions of other consumer groups and individuals to protect the FCC’s proposed repeal of the Obama-era Net Neutrality protections.
 The text of SDCAN’s comments are displayed below.
 It was a wasted effort.
-Trump’s FCC appointees are hell-bent on rolling back these consumer protections.
-They plan to vote on December 14, 2017 despite the fact that the public comments on the rollback were fraudulent.
+Trump’s FCC appointees were hell-bent on rolling back these consumer protections.
+On December 14, 2017 they took this controversial action despite the fact that the public comments on the rollback were fraudulent.

 At this point, it is clear that Trump’s FCC has no interest in the public’s opinion.
-Unfortunately, the three FCC members pushing this rule through are unaccountable to the public.
+Unfortunately, the three Trump-appointed commissioners who pushed for the repeal of these protections are unaccountable to the public.
 However, Congress has the power to restore Net Neutrality protections and you elected (or re-elect) Congress.
 You can indicate how you plan to vote by using ResistBot, a tool that will help you compose a letter to your Senators and/or Representatives, and send it to them via fax.
 The folks at Mashable.com have five more ways to call, write, and/or email your representatives.

 Here is what SDCAN’s wrote in its 2017 comments to the FCC.
 Feel free to use the same points in your letters to Congress: